Miyamoto Teru: Phantom Lights and Other Stories

 Born in Kobe, Japan in 1947, Miyamoto Teru graduated from Otemon Gakuin University.
 He is a one of Japan's most popular writers, and becoming a globally acclaimed author with translations into multiple languages.
 His Kinshu: Autumn Brocade was published in English translation in 2005.

 Miyamoto's work reveals his consummate skill in creating such narratives with his sketches drawn from the working-class world of the Osaka-Kobe region in which he grew up, creating tales interspersed with vignettes informed by his own life experiences.
-He has earned a devoted following among the Japanese readership, and numerous awards including the Akutagawa Prize for Firefly River (蛍川).
+He has earned a devoted following among the Japanese readership, and numerous awards including the Akutagawa Prize for River of Fireflies (蛍川).

 Roger K. Thomas is a professor at Illinois State University where he teaches courses in East Asian languages and cultures and directs the program in East Asian Studies.
 His primary area of research is early modern poetics and kokugaku.
 He also has an active interest in modern fiction, his published translations including Miyamoto's Kinshu: Autumn Brocade.